CoinFabrik/scout-audit/README.md

 Our interest in this project comes from our experience in manual auditing, our usage of comparable tools, and the development of Scout for smart contracts in [Polkadot ink!](https://github.com/CoinFabrik/scout) and [other blockchains](https://github.com/CoinFabrik/scout).

-To improve coverage and precision, we´ll persist in research efforts on static and dynamic analysis techniques.
-Find more about our ongoing research at our associated repository.

 ## Quick Start

 **Install Scout Audit**